 Nestled in between the snow-capped slopes of the Pir Panjal and the Dhauladhar ranges, Manali is one of the most popular hill stations in the country.
 With jaw-dropping views, lush green forests, sprawling meadows carpeted with flowers, gushing blue streams, a perpetual fairy-tale like mist lingering in the air, and a persistent fragrance of pines and freshness - Manali has been blessed with extraordinary scenic beauty.
 From museums to temples, from quaint little hippie villages to bustling, upscale streets, river adventures to trekking trails, Manali has ever a reason to be the tourist magnet it is, all year round.

 Compare quotes from upto 3 travel agents for free

-A visit to the offbeat places in India is always a wonderful experience with breathtaking views and stunning landscapes.
-They are filled with colorful and vibrant flora and fauna everywhere and are sure to inspire a traveler anytime anywhere.
+A visit to these most beautiful places in India is always a wonderful experience with breathtaking views and stunning landscapes.
+They are filled with colourful and vibrant flora and fauna everywhere and are sure to inspire a traveller anytime anywhere.